Conducting Routine Animal Hygiene Tasks

 Animals must be provided with food and water In clean containers and bowls

-Animals must be handled properly When undertaking medical observations, treatments grooming, transportation, and cleaning routines
+Animals must be handled properly When undertaking medical observations, treatments, grooming, transportation, and cleaning routines

-Animals must have access to health care Unhygienic conditions may cause illness, infestation or injury that requires medical intervention
+Animals must have access to healthcare Unhygienic conditions may cause illness, infestation or injury that requires medical intervention.

-Animals must have environmentally appropriate housing that is suitable for their species and behaviour This housing must be kept clean and tidy, especially the removal of faeces, urine, and soiled bedding
+Animals must have environmentally appropriate housing that is suitable for their species and behaviour.
+This housing must be kept clean and tidy, especially the removal of faeces, urine, and soiled bedding.

-Animals must have a lifestyle that is free from stress, pain, and suffering Contaminated food and water, badly maintained coats and poorly treated injuries all contribute to stress, pain and suffering
+Animals must have a lifestyle that is free from stress, pain, and suffering.
+Contaminated food and water, badly maintained coats and poorly treated injuries all contribute to stress, pain and suffering.

 Recently, the 5 domains of animal welfare have also been introduced.
 These tie into the principles listed above.